 Careers in Retailing

-In retail firms, career opportunities occur in the merchandising/buying, store management, and corporate staff functions.
+Retail career opportunities occur in merchandising/buying, store management, and corporate staff functions.
 Corporate positions are found in such areas as accounting, finance, promotions and advertising, information and distribution systems, and human resource management.

 Retail Corporate Staff

-Real Estate Employees in the real estate division are responsible for selecting locations for stores, negotiating leases and land purchases, and managing the leasehold costs.
+Real estate divisions are responsible for selecting locations for stores, negotiating leases and land purchases, and managing leasehold costs.
 Students entering this area typically major in real estate or finance.

 Retail Store Management